 Tolkien • Ainulindalë

-For continuity’s sake — as I try to recover my train of thought from the spin-offs of the solstice roundhouse — I’m recycling my replies to a comment by Helmut Raulien on the Peirce List, one that raised a host of questions about Peirce’s categories, logic, and semiotics in the light of Spencer Brown’s Laws of Form.
+For continuity’s sake — as I try to recover my train of thought from the spin-offs of the solstice roundhouse — I’m recycling my replies to a comment by Helmut Raulien on the Peirce List which raised a host of questions about Peirce’s categories, logic, and semiotics in the light of Spencer Brown’s Laws of Form.

 George Spencer Brown’s Laws of Form tends to be loved XOR hated by most folks, with few coming down in between.
 I ran across the book early in my undergrad years, shortly after encountering C.S.
-Peirce, so I could recognize that it roughly revived Peirce’s logical graphs, emphasizing the entitative interpretation of the abstract formal calculus that underlies the propositional “alpha” level.
-It took me a solid decade to gain a modicum of clarity about all that “imaginary truth value” and “re-entry” folderol and I’ll try to say some things about that later on …
+Peirce, so I recognized the way it revived Peirce’s logical graphs, emphasizing the entitative interpretation of the abstract formal calculus immanent in Peirce’s “Alpha” graphs.
+It took me a decade to gain a modicum of clarity about all that “imaginary truth value” and “re-entry” folderol.
+I’ll say some things about that later on.

-I mulled the matter over for a fair spell of days and nights and decided that it wouldn’t be such a good idea to jump into the middle of the muddle about re-entry and imaginary truth values right off the bat, that it would be better in the long run to get a solid grip on what is going on with the propositional level of Peirce’s logical graphs and how Spencer Brown’s elaborations can be seen to manifest the same spirit of reasoning, if read the right way.
+I mulled the matter over for a fair spell of days and nights and decided it wouldn’t be good to jump into the middle of the muddle about re-entry and imaginary truth values right off the bat, that it would be better in the long run to get a solid grip on what is going on with the propositional level of Peirce’s logical graphs and how Spencer Brown’s elaborations can be seen to manifest the same spirit of reasoning, if they are read the right way.
+Toward that end I’ll append a list of resources to break the ice on this approach.